-In 1998 there was no children’s hospital in Siem Reap: Angkor Hospital for Children was the first to provide specialised paediatric care services and facilities with trained staff and suitable equipment.
+At AHC’s founding in 1998, there was no children’s hospital in Siem Reap.
+Angkor Hospital for Children was the first to provide specialised paediatric care services and facilities with trained staff and suitable equipment.